We're following all the rules… so why does it still feel off?

 What this usually means

-Youth Pitcher Arm Pain Always Follows a Pattern: You Can Learn to Spot It Early
+Youth Pitcher Arm Pain Follows a Pattern: You Can Learn to Spot It Early

-Your pitcher’s body sends predictable signals long before pain, velocity loss, or confidence dips appear.
+Your pitcher's body sends predictable signals long before pain, velocity loss, or confidence dips show up.
 Most parents see the symptoms… but miss the pattern underneath.

 If your pitcher is hurting or "just doesn't look right," most parents blame one thing: